-I wonder if she has disdain for people on welfare or some people really are rude or maybe her workload is just insane.
-I know the crappy DOS program she had to use was insane.
+I wonder if she has disdain for people on welfare or some people really are rude or maybe her workload is just overwhelming.
+I know the crappy DOS program she had to use was overwhelming.

 So, here is what my family of five was eligible for: